 This modification is expected to have a: High impact - National Grid ESO - successful implementation of this specification and the subsequent launch of a commercial market would result in the provision of additional stability services.
-The primary aim being the ability to run the entire electricity transmission system on low carbon generation sources .that include nuclear power, whilst at the same time ensuring a safe, secure and economic system.
+The primary aim being the ability to run the entire electricity transmission system on low carbon generation sources that include nuclear power, whilst at the same time ensuring a safe, secure and economic system.
 Consequently, the likelihood would be a net-positive in terms of the ESO's ability to balance the GB electrical grid and respond to unplanned interruptions to electricity supply.
-Medium impact - Generators and Interconnectors - successful implementation of this specification and the subsequent launch of a commercial market would provide generators and Interconnectors with a potential new revenue stream.
-In order to take part in such a market, Generators and Interconnectors may wish to amend/modify their plant, or potentially amend or incorporate new software to enable them to satisfy the requirements of the specification if they wished to enter this future market.
+Medium impact - Generators Interconnectors and other "Providers" (in this context "Providers" include those parties which provide "Dynamic Compensation Equipment" or "Smart Loads") - successful implementation of this specification and the subsequent launch of a commercial market would provide Generators, Interconnectors and other "Providers" with a potential new revenue stream.
+In order to take part in such a market, Generators, Interconnectors and other "Providers" may wish to amend/modify their plant, or potentially amend or incorporate new software to enable them to satisfy the requirements of the specification if they wished to enter this future market.
 The purpose of this modification is simply to develop the minimum Grid Code technical specification for a GB Grid Forming Capability.
 The market arrangements will then be addressed as a separate piece of work once the specification and technical requirements are in place.

-Modification drivers: New Generation, Interconnectors and Reactive Compensation Equipment Technologies nationalgridESO
+Modification drivers: Transmission System Need, New Generation, Interconnectors, Reactive Compensation Equipment Technologies and Smart Loads.

-Governance route This modification has been assessed by a Workgroup.
+Governance route This modification has been assessed by a Workgroup and Ofgem will make the decision on whether it should be implemented.
 Who can I talk to about the change?
-Proposer: Matt Baller, National Grid ESO Matt.baller@nationalgrideso.com Phone: 07866 197 575 Code Administrator Chair: Joseph Henry Joseph.Henry2@nationalgrideso.com Phone: 07970 673220 How do I respond?
-Send your response proforma to gri by 5pm on 30 April 2021
+Proposer: Antony Johnson, National Grid ESO Antony.Johnson@nationalgrideso. com Phone: 07966 734856 Code Administrator Chair: Kavita Patel Kavita.patel@nationalgrideso.com Phone: 07583 030425 How do I respond?
+Send your response proforma to grid.code@nationalgrideso.com by 5pm on 04 October 2021